ukparliament/weeknotes.data-search/2/index.md

 He spent Thursday at GDS as part of the data science accelerator programme where he completed the work around comparing two ways of vectorising text features into numeric features.

+In other RShiny news, Liz organised a meeting with Andrew from the Ministry of Justice, who told us about their work on [latent semantic analysis](https://en.wikipedia.org/wiki/Latent_semantic_analysis) of Parliamentary questions.
+Which made Ben want to throw registered interests into vector spaces.
+[Source code here](https://github.com/moj-analytical-services/pq-tool).

 ### Analytics

 Liz and Robert met to chat about search related user research and analytics issues and what we might do to improve things.